ohm-raumzeit/itheereum-os/Introduction and Documents/README.md

 Contains documents, text, and conversation(s) with and about the work of AI such as Gemini, Bard, Flux, Suno, and many more.

-01[¹] [Root Cause Analysis and Solution Architecture for Degenerative Repetition and Modular AI Development¹] 02[²] [Itheereum GAIA OS, Technical Manifesto and Repository Documentation²] 03[³] [Strategy for the implementation of the Sear app, Modular architecture, Measuring protocol and Sparky weaving visualization³]
+01[¹].
+Root Cause Analysis and Solution Architecture for Degenerative Repetition and Modular AI Development[¹].
+02[²].
+[Itheereum GAIA OS, Technical Manifesto and Repository Documentation²].
+03[³].
+[Strategy for the implementation of the Sear app, Modular architecture, Measuring protocol and Sparky weaving visualization³].

 [¹]: 01 Root Cause Analysis and Solution Architecture for Degenerative Repetition and Modular AI Development -